kalinni/JSSP-Tabu/README.md

 # JSSP-Tabu

-This is an implementation of the tabu search algorithm for solving the Job Shop Scheduling Problem.
+This is an implementation of the tabu search algorithm for solving the Job Shop Scheduling Problem (JSSP).
 It was done as a solution to the practical task for the Problem Solving and Search in AI lecture at TU Dresden.

 ## Our Vocabulary for the JSSP